DefinitionThis section has been translated automatically.

 General informationThis section has been translated automatically.

-Cannabinoids are transformation products and synthetic analogues of some terpene phenols (partially hydrogenated dibenzfuran derivatives) found mainly in the hemp plant(Cannabis sativa or Cannabis indica).
+Cannabinoids are transformation products and synthetic analogs of some terpene phenols (partially hydrogenated dibenzfuran derivatives), which are mainly found in the hemp plant(Cannabis sativa or Cannabis indica).

-- Cannabidiol: In terms of quantity, cannabidiol is in 2nd place.
-Cannabidiol has antiphlogistic, anti-schizophrenic and anti-epileptic effects but not psychotropic.
+- Cannabidiol: Cannabidiol is in 2nd place in terms of quantity.
+Cannabidiol has antiphlogistic, anti-schizophrenic and anti-epileptic but not psychotropic effects.

 - Cannabinol: A third well-studied substance is cannabinol.